petrj/DVBTTelevizor/README.md

 - recording to internal storage
 - automatic and manual tuning
 - possibility to export/import tuned channels
+- EPG for current/next program (only Latin alphabet support)
+- possibility to enlarge the font (ideal for tablets and TVs)
 - Android 4.4 and higher for architectures: armeabi, armeabi-v7a, x86, x86_x64, arm64-v8a

 <img src="https://raw.github.com/petrj/DVBTTelevizor/master/Graphics/Screenshot1.png" width="400" alt="Screenshot1"/>